Skip to content

 make serve # Compiles and runs v2 server

-make docker-compose # Starts v1 (port 8002), v2 (port 8001), Redis, and Nginx
+docker compose up -d # Starts v1 (port 8002), v2 (port 8001), Redis, Caddy, and the full monitoring stack

 Reference